vrunm/Text-Classification-Financial-Phrase-Bank/README.md

 - **RMSprop** optimizer gets stuck in a local minima and takes longer to converge.

-- NAG,SGD and SGD with momentum take longer to converge.
+- Adagrad,SGD and SGD with momentum take longer to converge.

 ## Results: